 At PATTERN, we believe your hair’s natural beauty is something to lift up every day.
 That’s why we’re dedicated to empowering you with products that allow you to cherish your unique pattern.
 Our curly hair products are formulated to deliver the powerful moisture your hair needs to prevent & recover from breakage.

-To give your crown the glorious treatment it deserves, shop with PATTERN.
+To give your crown the glorious treatment for curly hair it deserves, shop with PATTERN.

 - Forbes, Jihan.
 "Here's What's Probably Causing Your Hair Breakage."
 Allure.
 25 october, 2021. https://www.allure.com/story/reasons-your-hair-is-breaking-off